Career Opportunities in Legal Field for Law StudentsJul 12,18

 A Range of Legal Career Options to Choose From

-Unlike what people seem to think, law studies open up a number of career paths for students.
+Unlike what people seem to think, law studies open up several career paths for students.
 They can broadly be classified as:

 Core Careers in Law

 - Lawyers are also known as attorneys, advocates, counsellors, solicitors or barristers.
 A lawyer is the one who represents his client and works to protect his interest â€“ through negotiation or litigation.

 - Legal Assistants are also referred to as legal secretaries or paralegals.
 A legal secretary is an administrative assistant to a lawyer.
 Besides standard secretarial duties such as drafting correspondence and maintaining files, they are also responsible for notifying clients about the upcoming court dates.
 Paralegals bear more responsibility than legal secretaries and serve as the right-hand men of the attorneys.
 They may draft pleadings, do legal research, assist clients, and may even appear in court to represent the attorney at times.

 - From entry-level to chief clerical positions, Court Clerks or Prothonotaries sit outside the courtrooms to keep track of the reams of paperwork involved in litigations.